The Desk

 4. Explicit consent: assistance is opt-in, never ambient.

-5. Silence by default: nothing calls out for your attention.
+5. Silence by default: nothing calls out for attention.

-6. Right to forget: you may clear your device storage at any time.
+6. Right to forget: I may clear this device storage at any time.

 7. Restraint over growth: convenience never overrides dignity.